gerchristko/Rent-Regression/README.md

 ## Recreating
 First of all, I do not recommend you run *DataScraping.py*, because it will take hours to days to actually finish domain's apartment collection.
-Use the given file instead.
-But if you want, you can just run it directly.
+I provided the output after experiencing the wait myself, I recommend you use that file instead.
+If you want to see the code in action, change the output file name, maybe wait for 10 apartments and stop the program.
+You will still get some data depending on where you stop.
 The other 3 codes are fine, you can run it directly.